FREE 5 Best Apps for Cloning Yourself in a Video [Android & iOS]

 Yes, the process is fairly straightforward.
 To clone yourself on TikTok, you need to record a TikTok video twice.
 In both videos, the camera position & background must remain unchanged.

 While making the first video, leave some space for your clone so that the two videos don't overlap.
 After the first video is completed, save it on your phone.
 Next, tap on the effects option from the TikTok camera screen and choose the new option.
 Then, tap on the green screen icon.
-Choose the first video to add it as the background for the green screen.
+Please choose the first video to add it as the background for the green screen.
 Now, record the new(clone) video to clone yourself using the record button.
 Once you are done, your clone video is ready for TikTok.

 There are many different ways to clone yourself in a video, but most of them involve using professional video editing software.
-Clone yourself video apps for iOS and Android devices provide a quick solution to anyone who wants to create a funny video they can share on social media.
-However, there aren't too many clone yourself video apps on the market at the moment, and some of the available options contain adds or simply lack video editing tools that are necessary for the production of captivating videos.
+Clone yourself video apps for iOS, and Android devices provide a quick solution to anyone who wants to create a funny video they can share on social media.
+However, there aren't too many clone-yourself video apps on the market at the moment, and some of the available options contain adds or simply lack video editing tools that are necessary for the production of captivating videos.
 Do you have a favorite clone yourself video app?
 Leave a comment and lets us know which you're using to produce clone videos.